www.scantips.com

 Dark colors reflect less light to meter a low value.
 The exposure sets that to be a middle result.

 The meter does not know what anything is, or how it should be.
-A reflected meter puts (the average of) everything in the middle.
+A reflected meter puts (the average of) everything in the middle of the sensors range (averaging middle gray).

 The flash TTL system meters on its fixed central area.
 Which includes the rose, and some of the background.
 Our human brain and experience can immediately recognize the scene, and we know exactly how it ought to look.
 But the meter has no brain, it just sees a blob of light with no clue what anything is, or what it means, or how it ought to be.
 It can measure the light, but it sees the averaged tone blob in the area it sees.
 This average tone of all such properly metered scenes can only go near the middle range.